joshnuss/code-skills/README.md

-# Skills to fight the slop
+# Skills that fight the slop

 ## Minimal Comments